 Rush Excellence in Thyroid Nodule Care

 - Nationally recognized thyroid experts: Rush endocrinologists helped write the American Thyroid Association guidelines for the care of hypothyroidism.
-Also, U.S. News & World Report ranked Rush University Medical Center among the best in the nation for endocrinology.
+Also, U.S. News & World Report ranked Rush University Medical Center among the best in the nation for endocrinology and otolaryngology.

 - In-office diagnostics: Rush endocrinologists and endocrine surgeons offer in-office diagnostic testing, minimizing the need to travel between offices during your visit.